mesosphere/marathon/docs/docs/checks.md

 #### HTTP Check options

 - `portIndex` (Optional. ):  The index of the port defined.
 The value 0 will be $PORT0 in the application.
 You can use port *OR* portIndex not both.
 - `port` (Optional. ): Specific port to check.
 This is useful when using a network overlay or have a fixed port.
-You can use port *OR* portIndex not both.
+You can use either `port` *OR* `portIndex`, but not both.
 - `path` (Optional.
 Default: `"/"`): Path to the endpoint the task exposes to provide check status.
 Example: `/path/to/check`.
 - `scheme` (Optional.
 Default: `"HTTP"`): Protocol of the requests to be performed.
 Only HTTP is currently supported.